top of page

 3. What are the two major sections of the Bible?

-The Old Testament describes life before Jesus; the New Testament describes life during and after Jesus.
+The New Testament describes life during and after Jesus.

 4. What is the first book of the Bible?